Acne Treatment in Seoul β€” Medical Dermatology

 Best for

-hormonal acne with pigment marks, post-acne hyperpigmentation, vascular and pigmented lesions
+hormonal acne with pigment marks, post-acne hyperpigmentation

 Dual wavelengths